-Riders at the Tour de France have pretty much maxed out both sides of the PWR equation and they are just about as lean and as powerful as possible.
+Pro cyclists have pretty much maxed out both sides of the PWR equation and they are just about as lean and as powerful as possible.
 On major climbs, though, that’s why other factors like hydration status, core temperature regulation, and even positioning in the group make such a difference.
 If a rider can stay cool, stay hydrated, and avoid unnecessary accelerations then he may have more power in reserve to take advantage of his PWR at a crucial time.

 Join our email list!
 Sign up to receive free training and nutrition blogs from CTS!

 Does PWR stay constant during a Grand Tour like the Tour de France?